Collision-Aware Object-Goal Visual Navigation via Two-Stage Deep Reinforcement Learning: Experiments

-To demonstrate the advantage of the proposed method, we use L-sTDE trained in Offline Data 1 as the baseline model to compare different collision avoidance methods.
-The following collision avoidance method is used to compare. {\bf Reward} only adds a negative reward $r_{\rm c}=-0.1$ to the reward function when the collision occurs. {\bf Xiao et al.}\cite{coll1} combines the collision reward $r_{\rm c}=-0.1$ with a single-step reward, i.e., $r_s=\lambda(d_{t-1}-d_{t})$.
-Here, $d_{t-1}$ and $d_t$ denote the path length from the agent to the target at time steps $t-1$ and $t$, respectively. $\lambda$ is a scaling factor and is set to 0.01 in this letter. {\bf Wu et al.}\cite{dual} jointly optimizes the navigation policy with a collision prediction network by sharing the same image feature encoder.
+To evaluate the advantages of the proposed method, we adopt L-sTDE trained on Offline Data 1 as the baseline and compare it with several collision avoidance approaches.
+Specifically, the following methods are considered. {\bf Reward} adds a negative reward $r_{\rm c}=-0.1$ when a collision occurs. {\bf Xiao et al.}\cite{coll1} combines the collision reward $r_{\rm c}=-0.1$ with a single-step shaping reward $r_s=\lambda(d_{t-1}-d_{t})$, where $d_{t-1}$ and $d_t$ denote the path length from the agent to the target at consecutive time steps $t-1$ and $t$ and $\lambda$ is a scaling factor set to 0.01. {\bf Wu et al.}\cite{dual} jointly optimizes the navigation policy with a collision prediction network by sharing the same image feature encoder.